pg-support/supt-km/docs/4. Processes/c. Post-sale/Warranty Service/Non-US/New SOP (JIRA)/SR - Personal Reason (Non-US) JIRA.md

 After issuing a refund, close the support request on Zendesk.

 ### 6 - Close the JIRA ticket
+Add a comment with the process to the ticket, for example, 'Refunded'.

 When everything is done, close the JIRA by changing the status from "In Progress" to "Closed".
 (END)

 ![[Pasted image 20231116143311.png]]